Measurements of differential cross-sections of $WbWb$ production in the dilepton channel in $pp$ collisions at $\sqrt{s}$ = 13 TeV using the ATLAS detector: Results

 The level of agreement between the measured cross-sections and the NLO+PS predictions is evaluated using a $\chi^{2}$ test statistic.
 The $p$-value is extracted from the $\chi^{2}$ and number of degrees of freedom ($\text{NDF}$), with the $\text{NDF}$ equal to the number of bins ($N_b$) in the case of the absolute differential cross-sections.
 The $\chi^{2}$ is computed using the formula:

-where $\mathbf{V}$ represents the vector of residuals, defined as the difference between the measured differential cross-section and the prediction, and $\mathbf{C}$ is the covariance matrix, which is built from the uncertainties described in the previous section.
+where $\mathbf{V}$ represents the vector of residuals, defined as the difference between the measured differential cross-section and the prediction, and $\mathbf{C}$ is the experimental covariance matrix, which is built from the uncertainties described in the previous section.
+No uncertainty on the theoretical predictions is included in the covariance matrix.

 For normalised differential cross-sections, the vector of differences between data and predictions $\mathbf{V}_{N_b}$ is replaced with $\mathbf{V}_{N_b-1}$, which is the same quantity but obtained by discarding the last one of the $N_b$ elements.
 Consequently, $\mathbf{C}_{N_b-1}$ is the $(N_b-1) \times (N_b-1)$ sub-matrix derived from the full covariance matrix of the normalised measurements by discarding the corresponding row and column.
 The sub-matrix obtained in this way is invertible and allows the $\chi^2$ to be computed.
 The $\chi^2$ value does not depend on the choice of the element discarded for the vector $\mathbf{V}_{N_b-1}$ and the corresponding sub-matrix $\mathbf{C}_{N_b-1}$.
 In this case, the $\text{NDF}$ becomes $N_b-1$.